nicpenning/Helium-PowDerHound/README.md

 # Helium-PoweDerHound
-A mulitpurpose tool to ingest Helium network data into an Elastic stack using PowerShell.
+A mulitpurpose tool to ingest Helium hotspot network data into an Elastic stack using PowerShell.

 # Introduction